 Code A. Post-1986 depreciation adjustment.
 This amount is your share of the partnership's post-1986 depreciation adjustment.
-If you are an individual partner, report this amount on line 2l of Form 6251.
+If you are an individual partner, report this amount on Form 6251, line 2I.

 Code B. Adjusted gain or loss.
 This amount is your share of the partnership's adjusted gain or loss.
-If you are an individual partner, report this amount on line 2k of Form 6251.
+If you are an individual partner, report this amount on Form 6251, line 2k.

 Code C. Depletion (other than oil & gas).
 This amount is your share of the partnership's depletion adjustment.
-If you are an individual partner, report this amount on line 2d of Form 6251.
+If you are an individual partner, report this amount on Form 6251, line 2d.